Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A

+In the case of neutrino-antineutrino annihilation the magnetic charge diminishes the deposition efficiency via an increase of the lapse and a weakening of the Tolman redshift amplification while the Hernquist halo enhances it via the reverse mechanism.
+The peak of the reduced shell profile lies within $\sim 7.5\%$ of the neutrinosphere radius for all parameter choices considered.
+The NED-Hernquist parameters thus mainly modify the amplitude of $\dot{Q}$ rather than the radial location of the energy release.

+The degeneracy contours of all four observables are mutually non-parallel when simultaneously mapped onto the $(g/M,\alpha/M)$ plane at fixed $\beta/M=5$.
+The slopes $d\alpha/dg$ along constant-$R_{\rm sh}$ and constant-$M\omega_R$ contours differ by a factor of $\sim 5$, so the shadow-ringdown combination lifts the two parameter degeneracy unresolved by either observable individually.
+Two additional independent constraints are given by the neutrino channel and the weak-deflection angle, which have intermediate and near-horizontal contour orientation, respectively.
+The non-parallelism is strong for concentrated halos ($\beta/M \lesssim 2$) and weakens for diffuse halos ($\beta/M \gtrsim 10$) where both families rotate towards the vertical as the halo approaches a uniform mass renormalization.
+The value $\beta/M = 5$ adopted throughout the main analysis lies in the regime where the multi-observable strategy retains full discriminative power.

-The present work therefore supports a multimessenger strategy for testing black holes embedded in realistic astrophysical environments.
-The magnetic NED sector, the Hernquist halo mass, and the halo concentration leave distinct but partially correlated imprints on ringdown frequencies, photon-ring observables, weak deflection, and high-energy emission channels.
-Future improvements in black-hole spectroscopy, horizon-scale imaging, and precision lensing may make it possible to distinguish intrinsic deviations of the compact object from environmental modifications generated by dark matter.
-Natural extensions of this analysis include fully coupled perturbations of the NED field and anisotropic halo fluid, time-domain evolutions of the ringdown signal, rotating generalizations of the present spacetime, and parameter-estimation studies using synthetic LISA \cite{Amaro2017}, Einstein Telescope, Cosmic Explorer, and EHT-like data.
+Together, these results motivate a multimessenger approach for constraining black holes in realistic galactic environments.
+Ringdown frequencies, photon-ring observables, weak deflection and high-energy emission channels weight the magnetic charge, halo mass and halo concentration differently.
+Their combination can break degeneracies that no single channel can resolve.
+The present analysis naturally extends to fully coupled polar perturbations of the NED field and anisotropic halo fluid, time-domain ringdown evolutions, rotating generalizations of the spacetime and systematic parameter-estimation studies with synthetic LISA, Einstein Telescope, Cosmic Explorer and next-generation EHT data.